 16. Hang out.

-Cool down a whole room by hanging a wet sheet in front of an open window.
+Cooldown a whole room by hanging a wet sheet in front of an open window.
 The breeze blowing in will quickly bring down the room’s temperature.

 17. Stay away from the stove.

 Summer is not the time to whip up a piping hot casserole or roast chicken.
 Instead, chow down on cool, room-temperature dishes (salads are clutch) to avoid generating any more heat in the house.
 If hot food is in order, fire up the grill instead of turning on the oven.
-And swap big meals for smaller, lighter dinners that are easier to metabolize.
+And swap big meals for smaller, lighter dinners that are easier to metabolise.
 The body produces more heat after you chow down on a huge steak than a platter of fruits, veggies, and legumes.

 18. Encourage cold feet.

 Those toes are pretty sensitive to temperature because there are lots of pulse points in the feet and ankles.
-Cool down the whole body by dunking (clean!) feet in cold water before hitting the hay.
+Cooldown the whole body by dunking (clean!) feet in cold water before hitting the hay.
 Better yet, keep a bucket of water near the bed and dip feet whenever you’re feeling hot throughout the night.

 19. Unplug at night.

-As in, literally disconnect electronics.
+As in, disconnect electronics.
 Gadgets and other small appliances give off heat, even when turned off.
 Reduce total heat in the house (and save energy!) by keeping plugs out of sockets when the appliances are not in use.

 20. Camp at home.

-Got access to a safe outdoor space like a roof, courtyard, or backyard?
+Have you got access to a safe outdoor space like a roof, courtyard, or backyard?
 Practice those camping skills (and stay cooler) by pitching a tent or sleeping al fresco on a sunlounger.